bcgov/fbp-go/README.md

 - [ ] Add FWI.
 - [ ] FBP: Consider input option without sliders.

+### v1.0.9 (future)
+- [ ] Tech: Automated build (apk + appbundle) in github workflow.

 ### v1.0.8 (current) Release Candidate

-- [ ] FBP: Incorporate card sort feedback.
-- [ ] Tech: Automated build (apk + appbundle) in github workflow.
+#### Summary:

+Improved validation on coordinate input, and resolved some crashes related to invalid values.

+#### Detail:

-- [ ] Web: About isn't working on the web version.
+- [x] Web: About was crashing in web version.
-- [x] FBP: Limit altitude : 0 to 3000 (might consider switching input to slider)
+- [x] FBP: Limit altitude : 0 to 3000 (negative values are possible in WGS84, but not valid for calculations)
-- [x] FBP: Altitude should specify that it's meters. - MVP
+- [x] FBP: Altitude should specify that it's meters.
 - [x] FBP: Coordinate latitude was accidentally being saved as altitude.
 Could cause crash on app if latitude was negative.
-- [ ] FBP: Delete saved settings on crash.
+- [x] FBP: Latitude, Longitude & Elevation validation implemented.
+- [x] FBP: Handling conditions where prediction could not be calculated.
+Instead of user getting a gray screen, user should now be able to adjust input conditions to resolve the issue.
+- [x] Added some semantics for accessibility.

 ### v1.0.7